tads-working-group/tads3-website/docs/adv3lite/t3QuickStart.md

 ### 1c.
 Running Your Game

-If you\'re running Workbench, once again, this is easy - press the F5 key (or select the \"Go\" command on the \"Debug\" menu, or click the equivalent toolbar button).
+If you're running Workbench, once again, this is easy - press the F5 key (or select the "Go" command on the "Debug" menu, or click the equivalent toolbar button).

-If you\'re not running Workbench, at your system command prompt, type
+If you're not running Workbench, at your system command prompt, type

        t3run mygame

-But you should check the README file that came with your system\'s download package - the program name might not be the same everywhere, and of course you should replace \"mygame\" with the name you actually gave your game, such as \"burglar\".
+But you should check the README file that came with your system's download package - the program name might not be the same everywhere, and of course you should replace "mygame" with the name you actually gave your game, such as "burglar".

-[]{#documentation}

 ## 2. Where to Go Next: Navigating the Documentation